If you’re starting a business, you’ll need to give it a name that’s not already being used by another company.

 Do I have to include LLC in my name?

-Most states require you to include “Limited Liability Company” or one of its abbreviations (e.g., LLC or L.L.C.) in an LLC’s legal name.
+Most states require you to include “limited liability company” or one of its abbreviations (e.g., LLC or L.L.C.) in an LLC’s legal name.

 Do I need to renew my business name?

-Check out our state-specific LLC naming guides for information about your state’s LLC naming rules.
+Rules about renewing business names and registrations vary by state.
+You can refer to our state-specific LLC naming guides for information about your state’s LLC naming rules.

 Can my business name be different from my LLC name?